keplernetwork/kepler/doc/code_structure.md

-# Grin code structure
+# Kepler code structure

-Grin is built in [Rust](https://www.rust-lang.org/), a memory safe, compiled language.
+Kepler is built in [Rust](https://www.rust-lang.org/), a memory safe, compiled language.
 Performance critical parts like the Cuckoo mining algorithm are built as plugins, making it easy to swap between algorithm implementations for various hardware.
-Grin comes with CPU and experimental GPU support.
+Kepler comes with CPU and experimental GPU support.

 ## Files in project root